 - Expert Witnesses: If necessary hiring an expert witness.

-In addition, you must prove that you met one of the requirements of the Massachusetts Tort Threshold discussed below.
+In addition, you must prove that you were injured as a result of the auto accident and you met one of the requirements of the Massachusetts Tort Threshold discussed below.

 An experienced auto accident attorney has the skill, knowledge and experience necessary to prove a car accident claim.
 In addition, car accident attorneys receive a contingent fee which means that they don’t get paid unless and until you receive compensation for your claim.